norsk-gjeldsinformasjon/api-docs/docs/explanation/index.md

 ### <a name="how-do-i-start"></a> How do I start using a service?

-Reach out to [Norsk Gjeldsinformasjon](https://www.norskgjeld.no/kontakt-oss/) for more information about using one of our services.
+Reach out to [Norsk Gjeldsinformasjon](https://www.norskgjeld.no/kontakt-oss/) for more information about using these services.

 ### What is unsecuredt debt?